Training Tips for Women

 It’s not about the weight on the scales, it’s about how you look and feel.
 Ditch the morning ritual and focus your energy on improving your body composition.
-Fat loss + muscle mass = a lean and toned look.

 We are all different shapes and sizes and all things being equal will naturally weigh more or less depending on our stature.
 What’s relevant is your body composition, or what your weight is actually made up of.

 4. Do the big stuff